The cluster can be configured to support both private and public IPs to connect to database endpoints through both public and private networks.

 - Public IP address(es) that can be used from the public network (Internet)

-In this case, it is possible to configure Redis Enterprise Pack to expose two sets of database endpoints in order to connect to the database through both the private and the public IP addresses.
+In this case, it is possible to configure Redis Enterprise Software to expose two sets of database endpoints in order to connect to the database through both the private and the public IP addresses.

 To enable this configuration you need to: